webdesignberlin/coding-guidelines/css/guidelines.md

 We use tabs for indentation.

 ## Whitespace
 Remove trailing whitespace (i.e. tell your text editor to do so automatically).
+Never mix spaces and tabs for *indentation*.

 ## Naming convention
 The overall used naming convention used on ZON webpages should be following the [BEM][1] naming scheme.
 BEM in this case stands for `block, element, modifier`, which refers to the the three levels of differentiation this convention uses.
 If you are not familiar with this naming convention, [read this article][2] now.